Working from home

 If your employer provides equipment, for example, a laptop, mouse, keyboard and headset it must be in good condition and suitable for the activity.
 If you already have suitable equipment at home, it can be used temporarily.

 Employers must check that your temporary home workspace is suitable for the work.
-This includes things like safe access to the space, essential equipment, that the space is big enough and free of clutter, there is adequate lighting, ventilation, heat, and that electrical sockets, plugs and cords are in good condition.
+This includes things like safe access to the space, essential equipment, that the space is big enough and free of clutter, there is adequate lighting, ventilation and heat, and that electrical sockets, plugs and cords are in good condition.

 You can find tips on how to manage work-related musculoskeletal health and other advice on ergonomics on the HSA website.